rombrew/phobia/doc/InputPulseWidth.md

 	# reg hal.PPM_timebase <hz>

 The minimum frequency is determined from the expression.
+Default timebase allows you to capture pulses from 31 Hz.

 	        timebase
 	Fmin = ----------
 	         65536

+Maximal timebase allowed is 84000000 Hz that gives a resolution about 12 ns with 1282 Hz minimal pulse frequency.